Michael Wrona: Background

 Michael Wrona began calling races in Australia at the age of 17.
 The first track at which he called was Kilcoy, situated about 40 miles from the Queensland capital, Brisbane. and has worked at race tracks in the United States since 1990.
 His move to the USA was prompted by an invitation from iconic Australian track announcer John Tapp.
 The management at now-defunct Hollywood Park were interested in signing Tapp as their full-time announcer.
 However, Tapp did not want to leave Australia but knew that the very talented Wrona would be an ideal person for Hollywood Park.
 Wrona thought it was a prankster joke when Tapp called him on the phone with the Hollywood Park proposal.
 The opportunity for a budding young racecaller to join Tapp was the stepping stone to Wrona's now long time of living and working in the United States.

 Wrona has called races at the Sonoma County Fairgrounds since 2009.
 He was hired as the voice of Santa Anita Park in March 2016, replacing Trevor Denman, and remained there until he was succeeded by Frank Mirahmadi following the 2018 Autumn meet.
 He has previously called races at Golden Gate Fields, and has also worked at Arlington Park, Fair Grounds, Turf Paradise, Lone Star Park, Retama Park, Del Mar, and the old Hollywood Park and Bay Meadows race tracks.

-In 2019, Wrona will begin calling races at Kentucky Downs.
+In 2019, Wrona would begin calling races at Kentucky Downs.
 He made an appearance in January 2019 at Keeneland as an announcer for the January Sale horse auction.
 He is currently calling the races at Grants Pass Downs for the fall meet, plus Los Alamitos for the summer meets in June–July & September.